wonsunahn/CS1541_Project1/README.md

 ### Establishing SSH connection with X11 forwarding

 After enabling X11 forwarding, you have to specify X11 forwarding on your SSH connection.
-When you connect to thoth, use the following commandline:
+When you connect to linux.cs.pitt.edu, use the following commandline:

 ```
-ssh -XC USERNAME@thoth.cs.pitt.edu
+ssh -XC USERNAME@linux.cs.pitt.edu
 ```

 The -X option enables X11 forwarding and the -C option enables packet compression on your SSH connection so you can minimize the bandwidth consumed by X11 forwarding.

-If all goes well, after you log on to thoth, your $DISPLAY variable should be set up automatically.
+If all goes well, after you log on to lnux.cs.pitt.edu, your $DISPLAY variable should be set up automatically.

 ```
-wahn@thoth:~$ echo $DISPLAY
+$ echo $DISPLAY
 localhost:10.0
 ```